m5stack/m5-docs/docs/en/unit/angle.md

 *The below code is incomplete(just for usage).
 If you want the complete code, please click [here](https://github.com/m5stack/M5-ProductExampleCodes/tree/master/Unit/ANGLE/Arduino).*

+Example function: Display the digital quantity corresponding to the Unit output voltage value on the screen, the range is 0 ~ 4095

 ```arduino
 #include <M5Stack.h>
 // select the input pin for the potentiometer